 Note: This information is provided for reference only.
 It should NOT be considered as the sole basis of design selection or suitable to any particular application.
 Real world testing should be done by the customer to determine the suitability of any material to their specific application.
-Professional Plastics assumes no responsibility or makes any guarantee as to the accuracy of these material data sheets to actual lot & batch properties.
+Professional Plastics assumes no responsibility or makes an guarantee as to the accuracy of these material data sheets to actual lot & batch properties.

-For more information, please contact:
+For more information, please contact Professional Plastics, Inc at (888) 995-7767 e-mail: sales@proplas.com www.professionalplastics.com

-PROFESSIONAL PLASTICS, INC. 15 Locations in the USA and Asia

-USA Toll-Free (888) 995-7767

-www.professionalplastics.com

-E-Mail: sales@proplas.com